 Sweden is a member of the European Union (EU).
 The U.S. economic relationship with the EU is the largest and most complex in the world, and the United States and the EU continue to pursue initiatives to create new opportunities for transatlantic commerce.

 Sweden is highly dependent on exports, is strongly pro-free trade, and has one of the most internationally integrated economies in the world.
 The government has been expanding its export base away from the traditionally European market, seeking to grow in Asia, South America, and the United States, but the bulk of Sweden’s exports still remains within the EU.
-The United States is Sweden’s 5th largest export market, capturing 6.4% of Swedish exports valued at an estimated $10.7 billion.
-Sweden is the 14th largest investor in the U.S. and one of the largest investors on a per capita basis.
-Swedish FDI in the U.S. amounts to roughly $54.2 billion and creates approximately 211,000 U.S. jobs across all 50 states.
+The United States and Sweden’s two way trade for 2019 is $25.5 billon (including trade in goods and services).
+Sweden and the U.S. invest over $94 billion in each other’s economies.
+Sweden is the 13th largest investor in the U.S. and one of the largest investors on a per capital basis, investing $61.3 billion and supporting over 200,000 U.S. jobs.

 Combined with a well-educated labor force, outstanding infrastructure, and a stable political environment, Sweden has become more competitive as a choice for U.S. and foreign companies establishing a presence in the Nordic region.